panrg/path-properties/draft-irtf-panrg-path-properties.md

   On the other hand, the representation may differ due to treating path elements at different levels of abstraction.
   For example, a path may be given as a sequence of physical nodes and the links connecting these nodes, a sequence of logical nodes such as a sequence of ASes or an Explicit Route Object (ERO), or only consist of a specific source and destination which is known to be reachable from that source.

-  A multicast or broadcast setting, where a packet is sent by one node and received by multiple nodes, is described by multiple paths over which the packet is sent, one path for each combination of sending and receiving node; these paths do not have to be disjoint.
+  A multicast or broadcast setting, where a packet is sent by one node and received by multiple nodes, is described by multiple paths over which the packet is sent, one path for each combination of sending and receiving node; these paths do not have to be disjoint as defined by the Disjointness path property, see {{examples}}.

 Endpoint:
 : The endpoints of a path are the first and the last node on the path.
 For example, an endpoint can be a host as defined in {{?RFC1122}}, which can be a client (e.g., a node running a web browser) or a server (e.g., a node running a web server).